Avoiding Freeriding & Good Faith Violations in Stocks

 ABC Stock: In one particular scenario, an investor with a cash account bought shares of ABC stock valued at $5,000 using the sales proceeds from a previous sale of the same stock that had not yet settled.

 This action resulted in a freeriding violation, as the investor effectively used funds not yet available (unsettled) to make the purchase.
-They were subjected to penalties such as restrictions on their account, requiring all future purchases to be fully funded before the trade execution.
+They were subjected to penalties such as account restrictions, requiring all future purchases to be fully funded before the trade execution.

 XYZ Stock: Another common example involves XYZ stock, where an investor sells the shares with settled funds before paying for the initial purchase.
 This practice leads to similar restrictions on their trading account and incurs potential regulatory scrutiny.